cramangako/Moonshine-OS/README.md

-# how to compile and use
+# how to compile and use lol

 # you need some stuff like nasm, g++, ld and grub2-mkrescue
 # and change BLOCK DEVICE VERY IMPORTANT line 18